JeremiahKaren/35percent.github.io/_posts/2018-10-31-manifesto-pledge-fact-check.md

 ---
 layout: post
-title: '11000 new council homes: figures show net loss rather than gain'
+title: '11000 new council homes: figures show loss rather than gain'
 subtitle: >-
   Southwark demolishing and selling off council homes faster than it is building them